maksverver/astral-codex-eleven/README.md

      fast enough even for posts with many comments.

+## Bugs

+  - It seems like the comments don't always load because the extension code is never run.
+I have no idea why this happens!
+When this happens, there should be a single comment visible that reads “Comments have been filtered out by the Astral Codex Ten Comment Viewer extension.”
+It can usually be fixed by reloading the page.
+If anyone knows how to fix this properly, please let me know!

 ## Limitations

   - Comments are currently **read-only**: replying is not supported, even if you